microsoft/playwright/docs/src/api/params.md

 ## screenshot-option-size
 - `size` <[ScreenshotSize]<"css"|"device">>

-When set to `css`, screenshot will have a single pixel per each css pixel on the page.
+When set to `"css"`, screenshot will have a single pixel per each css pixel on the page.
 For high-dpi devices, this will keep screenshots small.
-Using `device` option will produce a single pixel per each device pixel, so screenhots of high-dpi devices will be twice as large or even larger.
-Defaults to `device`.
+Using `"device"` option will produce a single pixel per each device pixel, so screenhots of high-dpi devices will be twice as large or even larger.
+Defaults to `"device"`.

+## screenshot-option-fonts
+- `fonts` <[ScreenshotFonts]<"ready"|"nowait">>

+When set to `"ready"`, screenshot will wait for [`document.fonts.ready`](https://developer.mozilla.org/en-US/docs/Web/API/FontFaceSet/ready) promise to resolve in all frames.
+Defaults to `"nowait"`.

 ## screenshot-options-common-list
 - %%-screenshot-option-animations-%%